Dhruvkoshta/DevNotes/DevNotes/404-BACKEND/HTTP Protocol🌐.md

 * **HTTP 1.1**: A significant improvement.
 It introduced the concept of persistent connections (`Keep-Alive`), allowing a single TCP connection to be reused for multiple requests.
 This reduced latency and improved performance.
 It also added features like chunked transfer encoding and better caching mechanisms.

 * **HTTP 2.0**: Focused on improving performance.
 It introduced multiplexing, which allows multiple requests and responses to be sent concurrently over a single TCP connection.
-Other key features include binary framing (for more efficient parsing), header compression (to reduce overhead), and server push (allowing the server to send resources to the client before they are requested).

 * **HTTP 3.0**: The latest version, built on the QUIC protocol which uses UDP instead of TCP.
 This further improves performance by reducing connection establishment time and handling packet loss more effectively.